Blinky-Lite/blinky-bus-serial-cube/README.md

     * The buffer is written with these two bytes at the buffer index specified.
     * The cube sends the entire buffer to the tray
     * and returns a value of 2

+After the blinkyBus.poll(), it is possible to determine the last address and value written with the public routines:
+* BlinkyBus::getLastWriteAddress()
+* BlinkyBus::getLastWriteValue()

+Once blinkyBus.poll() routine has been completed, the LEDs are set by current state of the buffer.